jshun/ppopp20-ae/README.md

 Expected output format
 --------

-The expected output format of the Ligra-H code is one or more lines with the running time of each trial.
+The expected output format of the Hygra code is one or more lines with the running time of each trial.
 For example:

 ```
-$ numactl -i all ./HyperBFS -s ../../inputs/com-orkut-ligrah #running 3 trials on all threads
+$ numactl -i all ./HyperBFS -s ../../inputs/com-orkut-hygra #running 3 trials on all threads
 Running time : 0.031
 Running time : 0.031
 Running time : 0.033

-$ numactl -i all ./HyperBFS -s -rounds 1 ../../inputs/com-orkut-ligrah #running 1 trial on all threads
+$ numactl -i all ./HyperBFS -s -rounds 1 ../../inputs/com-orkut-hygra #running 1 trial on all threads
 Running time : 0.031

-$ CILK_NWORKERS=1 ./HyperBFS -s -rounds 1 ../../inputs/com-orkut-ligrah #running 1 trial on one thread
+$ CILK_NWORKERS=1 ./HyperBFS -s -rounds 1 ../../inputs/com-orkut-hygra #running 1 trial on one thread
 Running time : 1.04

 ```

-The provided scripts will run multiple experiments, and for each experiment it will output a line containing the name of the algorithm, number of threads used, and the name of the dataset (with a suffix of -ligrah), followed by one or more lines with the running time of each trial.
+The provided scripts will run multiple experiments, and for each experiment it will output a line containing the name of the algorithm, number of threads used, and the name of the dataset (with a suffix of -hygra), followed by one or more lines with the running time of each trial.
 For example:

 ```
-HyperBFS 1 thread(s) on com-orkut-ligrah
+HyperBFS 1 thread(s) on com-orkut-hygra
 Running time : 1.04

-HyperBFS 144 thread(s) on com-orkut-ligrah
+HyperBFS 144 thread(s) on com-orkut-hygra
 Running time : 0.031
 Running time : 0.031
 Running time : 0.033